latex3/tagging-project/tagging-status/index.md

 - `no-support` This package or class or class is incompatible with the tagging code and we do *not* believe that it will ever be supported.
 - `unknown` The status of this package or class is not known, because there aren't reliable tests yet.
 Help with testing to determine the real status is very much appreciated.

+To use packages or classes together with the tagging code it is (nearly) always necessary to load at least `phase-III`of the tagging code, i.e., `testphase=phase-III`.
+To save space in the tables this is not explicitly mentioned below.
+However, if a package or class requires other settings there is an explicit remark in the comments column, e.g., `Tagging support: phase-III, table.` which means you have to specify `testphase={phase-III,table}`.
+If `package` is mentioned at this point it means that the package itself provides the necessary tagging support and not one of the modules in `latex-lab`.

 To add or edit the entries, please make a pull request to change the YAML file [tagging-status.yml](https://github.com/latex3/tagging-project/blob/main/_data/tagging-status.yml).